-When finding the climbing pants best for you, think: what’s my stand day at the crag look like?
+When finding the climbing pants best for you, think: what does my standard day at the crag look like?

-They should be comfortable, durable, breathable and be stretchy and fit you and your climbing.
+They should be comfortable, durable, breathable, be stretchy, and fit you and your climbing.

 If you’re heading out to do a multi-pitch route or alpine, you might be looking to ditch a little more weight.

-A pocket to carry topo maps could be necessary for you, as well as pant material witch are water resistant with a DWR finish.
-If you’re a prone to burn, you’ll want to consider a model with UPF 50 protection or higher.
+A pocket to carry topo maps could be necessary for you, as well as pants material which is water-resistant with a DWR finish.
+If you’re prone to burn, you’ll want to consider a model with UPF 50 protection or higher.

 Lower-thigh phone pockets that sit just below the harness are also great, but there’s an element of risk you’re accepting by bringing any of your devices more than five feet off the ground!

 Zippered pockets take a little more work to open and can be annoying for everyday use.
-But if the zipper is what’s keeping your phone from from the rocks below, the extra safety over the ergonomics of a simple snap closure should be appreciated.
+But if the zipper is what’s keeping your phone from falling to the rocks below, the extra safety over the ergonomics of a simple snap closure should be appreciated.